Descanonge/neba/docs/source/data/usage.rst

    :attr:`.Module._allow_instantiation_failure` is True, it will only log a warning and the module will not be accessible.

-For the most part, modules are made to be independent of each others, but it can be useful to have interplay.
-The interface provides some basic API that modules can leverage like :meth:`.DataInterface.get_source` or :meth:`.DataInterface.get_data`.
-See :doc:`existing_modules` for examples.
+   Similarly, only a warning is emitted if an exception occurs during setup.
+   Only the parameters module is not allowed to fail.

 Interface store
 ===============

-To help deal with numerous interfaces classes, we provide a :class:`mapping<.DataInterfaceStore>` allowing to store and easily access your interfaces using their :attr:`~.DataInterface.ID` or :attr:`~.DataInterface.SHORTNAME` attributes, or a custom name.
+To help deal with numerous interface classes, we provide a :class:`mapping<.DataInterfaceStore>` allowing to store and easily access your interfaces using their :attr:`~.DataInterface.ID` or :attr:`~.DataInterface.SHORTNAME` attributes, or a custom name.